 Gibside

-We went to Gibside at the beginning of October; the weather was still quite warm, so we decided to do one of the longer walks.
+We went to Gibside at the beginning of October.
+The weather was still quite warm, so we decided to do one of the longer walks.
 (There were 4 to choose from.)
 To get in is about £9, so not too expensive and once inside, we headed off on our walk, beginning with the gardens.
-There were lots of little apple trees and such – I was on the lookout for more conkers after an incident with a spider earlier in the week.
+There were lots of little apple trees – I was on the lookout for more conkers after an incident with a spider earlier in the week.
 I took some photos in the orangery, and then we stopped off at the stables.

-After a brief pit stop, we trekked up through the woods, breaking off from the other routes, so it was a bit quieter.
-There were cows in the next field, which I was a bit wary of – one walked in front of us, blocking our way!
+We trekked up through the woods, breaking off from the other routes, so it was a bit quieter.
+There were cows in the next field, which I was a bit wary of – one walked in front of us, blocking our way.
 After navigating past the cows, we crossed a stile and headed along a quiet road before re-entering the woods.
 I made the most of the quiet and took some photos and found some chestnuts.
-I remember seeing roasted chestnuts at the Christmas Markets last year but I’ve never actually tried them!

-At the end of the forest route, Liberty’s Column came into view; we made our way over, passing ‘Octagon Lake’ on the way.
-There were only a few people at the monument when we arrived, so I could take as many photos as I liked.
+At the end of the forest route, Liberty’s Column came into view, and we made our way over passing ‘Octagon Lake’ on the way.
 There was an avenue of trees towards the end of the walk, but they were nearly all oak trees so I gave up looking for conkers.
 We had a quick look around the markets that were on before we headed for the exit.
-As we were leaving, we found a lone conker tree - but I only managed to get one as they were all still high up on the tree.
-It's currently sitting on my mantelpiece at home to scare away spiders.
+As we were leaving, we found a lone conker tree - but I only managed to get one as they were all still high up.
+It's currently sitting on my fireplace at home to scare away spiders.

 Share: